Danny Elliott (footballer): Scunthorpe United

 On 6 February 2023, Elliott transferred to National League side Scunthorpe United for an undisclosed fee.
 He said that his aim was to score the goals needed to steer the club out of the relegation zone.
 He scored two goals in 15 games as Scunthorpe were relegated at the end of the 2022–23 season.
 He scored 12 goals in 44 games in the 2023–24 season, including an appearance in the play-off-semi-final defeat to Boston United.
 Along with Ross Fitzsimons, he was a joint-winner of the club's 'Study Parks Special Accolade' for his "support and commitment to projects".
 Having rejected the offer of new terms, it was announced in May 2024 that he would depart the club upon the expiration of his contract.

 Macclesfield

 On 18 June 2024, Elliott agreed to join Northern Premier League Premier Division side Macclesfield.
 He scored hat-tricks in wins over Hyde United and Lancaster City.
 He scored 41 goals in 50 matches throughout the 2024–25 season as Macclesfield won promotion as league champions.
 Following the conclusion of the season, he was named as the Premier Division's Player of the Year.
+He praised manager Robbie Savage whilst picking up the award.

+On 1 November 2025, he scored a hat-trick in a 6–3 win over AFC Totton at Moss Rose to send John Rooney's side into the second round of the FA Cup.
+He missed the second half of the 2025–26 season after sustaining an injury during the Macclesfield's Boxing Day defeat to Buxton.